JelmerT/JelmerT.github.io/letsencrypt-renew.md

 -------------------------

 use this to renew:
+- exec certbot tool:
-- exec letsencrypt tool (fix for missing path to libs): sudo DYLD_LIBRARY_PATH=`brew --prefix`/lib ~/.local/share/letsencrypt/bin/letsencrypt certonly -a manual -d jelmertiete.com --debug
+sudo certbot certonly -a manual -d jelmertiete.com --debug

 - update "letsencrypt-setup" with new codes when asked
 - push change to gitlab and wait till deployed